Heawould History, Family Crest & Coats of Arms

 - Origins Available:

-The name Heawould came to England with the ancestors of the Heawould family in the Norman Conquest in 1066.
-The surname Heawould is for a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
+The name Heawould comes from one of the family having worked as a person who was in charge of protecting an enclosed forest from damage by vandals, animals, and poachers.
 The name was originally derived from the Old English haye, which meant enclosure.
 Another source notes the name as an occupational name as in " 'the hayward,' a keeper of cattle, literally 'hedge-watcher'".

 "The duties of the hayward were of a varied nature.
 His chief task seems to have been to guard the cattle at pasture; but he also protected the crops from thieves, trimmed the hedges, etc. In old poems he is generally represented as carrying a horn."